tjbwyk/CV/README.md

         ./main XXX.pcd

 to get the resule mesh ``mesh.vtk`` under /build.
-The vtk file can be easily viewed with ParaVeiw
+The vtk file can be easily viewed with ParaVeiw.
+Two pre-generated vtk files are already under the /data folder ready for visualization.